 Dr. Ashley is a member of many civic and professional organizations and serves or has served on the Boards of the Council of American Maritime Museums, Sea Education Association of Woods Hole, MA, the North American Society for Oceanic History, the Nautical Research Guild editorial board, the American Sail Training Association, Cabrillo Festival, and the San Diego Port Tenants Association, the World Ship Trust, and is President of the American Ship Trust.
 In 2007, Dr. Ashley was Conference Chair for the Eighth International Maritime Heritage Conference, hosted by the Maritime Museum of San Diego.
 Dr. Ashley is also a maritime museum specialist consultant for the U.S. National Park Service, Northwest Seaport in Seattle, Genteng International of Singapore, and in 2006 was appointed to First Lady Laura Bush’s Preserve America Summit.

-He lives in Chula Vista with his wife Carlynn (with whom he sailed a 25’ boat through the South Pacific).
+He lives in Chula Vista with his wife Carlynn (with whom he sailed a 25-foot boat through the South Pacific).
 He is a member of San Diego Yacht Club and serves as the club protocol officer.

 Vice President, Operations

-Susan Sirota joined the maritime museum staff in 1998 and has been the director of education since 2001.
-Her responsibilities include managing a staff of instructors that teach the science and environmental programs, public programs and living history programs for the museum.
+Susan Sirota joined the maritime museum staff in 1998 and was the director of education since 2001.
+Her responsibilities included managing a staff of instructors that teach science and environmental programs, public programs and living history programs for the Museum.
 In addition to her role as education director, Ms. Sirota has taken on a variety of projects such as administering the Elderhostel program, coordinating a submarine exhibit, and project manager for Festival of Sail 2002.
 Ms. Sirota moved to San Diego after receiving her graduate diploma in planning and design from the University of Melbourne in Australia and a master’s degree in environmental studies.
 After returning from overseas, she served as an AmeriCorps Watershed community coordinator and developed several community environmental education projects.
 Ms. Sirota came to the maritime museum staff from the San Diego County outdoor education office in order to develop the Pilot boat program.

 619-234-9153 x 103